UMSKT/xpmgr/README.md

 `--Office2003`: This provides **EXPERIMENTAL** support for Office 2003.
 When this parameter is used, all other parameters except `--GetInstallationID` and `--SetConfirmationID` are disabled, and those two (attempt) to go what they do on Office 2003, rather than Windows.

+`--BypassInstallCheck`: Disables the check to see if Office 2003 is installed.
+Intended for debugging purposes only.
+If it doesn't work without this enabled, it probably won't work with it either.

 `--GetUsage`: Outputs all the commands you can use.

 ## Releases